justteshi/excelsiorclinic-new/README.md

  ```
  8. Open browser and go to ```bash  http://localhost:8000 ```
 ### Front-end
- 9. navigate to the mai folder
+ 9. navigate to the main folder
  ```bash
  cd ..
  ```